Aktualisiert: 24. Apr.

 Those fermentation crocks are made by K&K Keramik.

 It is a stoneware made by a German company that specializes in fermentation crocks.
 What is important about them is the fact that the glazing that they use is a natural glaze that is lead-free and cadmium free.
 It is also resistant to all natural acids.

 We own a fleet of those.
 We have quite a few of 16 liter ones, some 10 liter & few smaller ones.
 Here's a pic of some of them in action:

 Some of our ferments are done solely in glass.
 Like these delicious Preserved Lemons:

 Here's another pic of our showcase ferments:

-The only exception to this strict no-plastic rule is the fact that we have to use plastic strainers for both Kefirs, as the cultures can be harmed by metal.
+The only exception to this strict no-plastic rule is the fact that we have to use plastic strainers for both Kefirs, as their cultures can be harmed by metal.

-The cover picture has a wonderful book written by Christopher & Kirsten Shockey
+The cover picture has a wonderful book written by Christopher & Kirsten Shockey.